 3. Grow an Herb Garden

 Tired of running out of herbs for your favorite pasta dish?
 A personal herb garden is the answer.
 Start seedlings indoors in recycled egg cartons, and then transfer them to larger pots, or to an outdoor bed, when it’s warmer.
 You won’t have trouble finding uses for common herbs like thyme, rosemary, mint, parsley, sage and basil – these fragrant, easy-to-grow herbs taste great in a variety of sweet and savory dishes.
-(Keep track of which herbs are growing in which pots with our clothespin organizing ideas!)

 Tip: After planting, remove dirt stains from your gardening clothes – and keep them smelling springtime fresh – with Tide PODS Plus Febreze.